 Rhythm Society Orchestra August 4th Music on the Plaza

 Music on the Plaza in the Grosse Pointe Village proudly presents the Rhythm Society Orchestra.
-Thursday August 4 Music on the Plaza, Grosse Pointe Bring a chair and listen to some swingin’ big band sounds.
-Free.
-Band plays 7:00 to 8:30 The RHYTHM SOCIETY is a 15-piece dance band specializing in true vintage swing music. […]
+Music on the Plaza — Grosse Pointe Bring a chair and enjoy an evening of swingin’ big band sounds!Free concert.
+Band plays from 7:00 PM to 8:30 PM.
+The Rhythm Society Orchestra is a 15-piece dance band specializing in authentic […]

 Macomb boy drums way to a Guinness record